 Tips #2: How Many Pinterest Hashtags Should You Use?

-Although Pinterest allows the use of more than 20 hashtags per pin, it is advisable to use only 2 to 8 hashtags maximum to avoid appearing spam.
+Although Pinterest management allows the use of more than 20 hashtags per pin, it is advisable to use only 2 to 8 hashtags maximum to avoid appearing spam.

 Tips #3: What Types of Hashtags Should Marketers Use on Pinterest?